Tyrrrz/YoutubeExplode/ReadMe.md

 #### Downloading video streams

-Every YouTube video has a number of streams available.
-These streams may have different containers, video quality, bitrate, etc.
+Every YouTube video has a number of streams available, differing in containers, video quality, bitrate, framerate, and other properties.

-On top of that, depending on the content of the stream, the streams are further divided into 3 categories:
+Additionally, depending on the content of the stream, the streams are further divided into 3 categories:

 - Muxed streams -- contain both video and audio
 - Audio-only streams -- contain only audio
 - Video-only streams -- contain only video

-You can request the manifest containing available streams for a particular video by calling `Streams.GetManifestAsync(...)`:
+You can request the manifest listing available streams for a particular video by calling `Videos.Streams.GetManifestAsync(...)`:

 ```csharp
 using YoutubeExplode;